Bundle & Save

-Younger drivers pay much more for car insurance than older drivers — we found car insurance for young drivers to be 4.5 times more expensive than for adult drivers in their mid-30s.
+Younger drivers pay much more for car insurance than older drivers — car insurance for young drivers is 4.5 times more expensive than for adult drivers in their mid-30s.
 The main reason for these high rates is that young drivers are statistically more likely to get into car accidents that result in costly claims for insurers.

 Young men are particularly likely to pay a lot for car insurance.
-We found that a 20-year-old man pays about 16% more than a woman of the same age.
+A 20-year-old man pays about 16% more than a woman of the same age.
 The difference evens out as drivers get older, and older women actually pay slightly more than men of the same age — though only by a few dollars a month.

 How to save: One of the best ways for younger drivers to lower their premiums is to share a policy with an older family member.
-We found that doing so can reduce your overall insurance bill by 58%.
+Doing so can reduce your overall insurance bill by 58%.
 Younger drivers can also qualify for good student discounts or take additional training courses to bring rates down even more.

 Where you live